Nocardia are medically significant, causing infectious diseases such as tuberculosis, leprosy and other lung and skin infections.

 SPO VIRTUAL CLASSROOMS

-Page last updated: 5/2013
+Page last updated:

 Cell Wall of Mycobacteria and Nocardia

 The Gram stain is a differential stain reaction that is used to categorize most bacteria as either Gram+ or Gram-.
-This distinction is due to differences in the cell wall structure of these two categories of bacteria and has significance with respect to which antibiotics can be used to kill or control bacteria.
+This distinction is due to differences in the bacterial cell wall structure of these two categories of bacteria and has significance with respect to which antibiotics can be used to kill or control bacteria.

 Because the cell wall is resistant to water-based stains, acid-fast organisms require a special staining technique involving heat to drive stain into their waxy cell wall.

 Prior to staining bacteria, a bacterial smear must be heat fixed onto a microscope slide.
 A smear is a sample of bacteria suspended in a small amount of water on a slide.
 That sample is then dried using heat.
-The heat kills the bacteria and attaches the sample to the slide so that it does not easily wash away.